Lower monthly P&I, higher upfront cost. Useful to compare if you expect to keep the loan long enough to break even.

 Lock policies vary by lender.
 Always confirm float-down terms and extension fees in writing before locking.

 Each loan program has its own pricing matrix.
 FHA's MIP makes APR materially higher than the rate.
 VA's guaranty cuts lender risk and often delivers slightly lower rates.
 Conventional pricing tiers heavily by credit through LLPAs.
+Jumbo files price off a separate non-agency sheet that leans more on reserves and credit profile.

 The right comparison is full Loan Estimate to full Loan Estimate — across the same day, same scenario, with all costs visible.